yyong120/Rating_Prediction/README.md

 2. latent factor model with extension, using feature vector \(page 189-191 of https://cseweb.ucsd.edu/classes/fa24/cse258-b/slides/recommendation.pdf\)
 3. feature engineering xgboost
    1. feature vector includes user_average_rating, item_average_rating, and other features.
-      1. We have considered add the number items a user bought and the number of users purchasing the item into the feature vector.
+      1. We have considered adding the number of items a user bought and the number of users purchasing the item into the feature vector.
 However, these two values can greatly change according to how we divide the train set, validation set and test set.
 So it may be unstable to include them into the feature vectors.
 But if we have time, we can do some experiments on it.
    2. for unseen user, user_average_rating equals to global average rating on training+validation set.
 It's the same for item_average_rating.
 4. early stop when loss on validation set starts to increase.
-5. retrain on both train set and validation set.
+5. maybe retrain on both train set and validation set.

 ## unseen user/item
 map to 0